Language

 Monitoring Political Party Finances and Misuse of Administrative Resources during Election Processes

-USAID’s Monitoring Political Party Finances and Misuse of Administrative Resources During Election Processes program monitors transparency in election campaign funding, political financing, and the use of administrative resources for electoral purposes.
-With USAID support, Transparency International Georgia tracks developments related to political finance, including assessing the financial reports of political parties, tracking, and assessing any relevant amendments to legislation, and the work of the State Audit Office; conducts Parallel Expenditure Tracking of leading political parties; and publishes reports on the misuse of administrative resources in elections.
+USAID Monitoring Political Party Finances and Misuse of Administrative Resources During Election Processes monitors transparency in election campaign funding, political financing, and the use of administrative resources for electoral purposes.
+With USAID support, Transparency International Georgia tracks developments related to political finance, including assessing financial reports of political parties, tracking, and assessing any relevant amendments to legislation, and the work of the State Audit Office; conducts parallel expenditure tracking of leading political parties; and publishes reports on the use of administrative resources in electoral processes.

 National Governance Program

-The purpose of the USAID National Governance Program is to work in partnership with the Government of Georgia to promote citizen-responsive governance based on greater accountability, transparency, and institutional independence.
-USAID’s program activities strengthen accountability systems, procedures, and mechanisms within both government and independent oversight institutions, and enhances their ability to serve and communicate effectively with the public.
-This includes strengthening the “demand-side” of citizen-responsive governance, supporting localization efforts, and empowering Georgian civil society and the private sector to demand accountability of governance institutions.
+The purpose of the USAID National Governance Program is to work in partnership with the Government of Georgia to promote citizen-responsive governance based on greater accountability, transparency, and institutional independence and effectiveness.
+Program activities strengthen accountability systems, procedures, and mechanisms within the executive and legislative branches, as well as independent oversight institutions, enhancing their ability to serve the public.
+This includes strengthening the “demand-side” of citizen-responsive governance, supporting localization efforts, and strengthening the ability of Georgian civil society and the private sector to demand accountability of governance institutions.
 These efforts align with the U.S. government’s Presidential Initiative for Democratic Renewal, a landmark new set of policy deliverables and foreign assistance programs that will significantly expand and update the U.S. government’s work to bolster democracy and defend human rights globally.

-USAID’s National Parks and Ecotourism (NPE) Program, implemented by the U.S. Department of the Interior’s International Technical Assistance Program, supports Georgia’s efforts to preserve national parks and protected areas for current and future generations while generating sustainable economic opportunities in surrounding communities.
-Program activities include technical assistance and training to improve the organizational capacity and economic development of Georgia’s parks, and to build Georgia’s reputation as a regional leader in professionally managed national parks and protected areas.
+USAID’s National Parks and Ecotourism (NPE) Program, implemented by the U.S. Department of the Interior’s International Technical Assistance Program (DOI-ITAP), works in partnership with the Government of Georgia to support Georgia’s efforts to preserve national parks and protected areas for current and future generations while generating sustainable economic opportunities in surrounding communities.
+Program activities include technical assistance and training to improve the organizational capacity, tourism and economic development of Georgia’s parks, and to build Georgia’s reputation as a regional leader in professionally managed national parks and protected areas.

 Partnering for Resilience